pavolbiely/neoship/README.md

 exit;
 ```

-After successful authorization you will be redirected from the Neoship website to a URL in the `$redirectUrl` variable.
+After successful authorization you will be redirected from the Neoship website to a URL in the `$redirectUri` variable.

 ```php
 try {